 - Inspect the gas cap for damage and make sure it’s tightly installed.

 - Check the hoses of the EVAP system for leaks, cracks, or other damage.
 Make sure they’re all tightly connected.
-Because the leaks indicated by P0442 are so small, a smoke test is recommended.
-You can conduct one by connecting a smoke machine on visible vapor mode to your EVAP system.
+Because the leaks indicated by P0442 are so small, you should conduct a smoke test.
+You can complete one by connecting a smoke machine on visible vapor mode to your EVAP system.

 - Check both the fuel tank and the charcoal canister for leaks or build-up.